ellerycoleman/code_samples/cs295/hw4/README.txt

 TEST INSTRUCTIONS
 ======================================

-This dist contains a "compiler_test" directory.
+This distribution contains a "compiler_test" directory.
 All of the tests for the various language features are contained within that directory.
 Simply navigate to any test directory and run the Makefile.